mir-group/phoebe/doc/sphinx/source/tutorials/thermalCondOfMetals.rst

 Synopsis
 --------

 While in many semiconducting and insulating systems phonon transport is dominated by phonon-phonon scattering, in metals and some systems at low temperature, it's necessary to include both the phonon-phonon and phonon-electron scattering in the calculation of lattice thermal conductivity.
 Additionally, in metallic systems the electronic part of the thermal conductivity often provides the largest contribution to the thermal conductivity.
-Because Phoebe offers both electron-phonon and phonon-phonon interactions, we can calculate the full thermal conductivity :math:`\kappa` of a metal using phonon-phonon and phonon-electron scattering for :math:`\kappa_{ph}` as well as electron-phonon scattering to calculate :math:`\kappa_{el}`.
+Because Phoebe offers both electron-phonon and phonon-phonon interactions, we can calculate the full thermal conductivity :math:`\kappa` of a metal using phonon-phonon and phonon-electron scattering for :math:`\kappa_{ph}` as well as electron-phonon scattering to calculate :math:`\kappa_{e}`.

 This is no small task, as the calculation requires the input files from both the phonon-phonon and electron-phonon calculations.
 Before starting, we ask that you follow the tutorials for :ref:`phononTransport` (steps 1-3) and :ref:`elPhTransport` (steps 1-7), using the input files `here <phoebe site>`_ for copper, stored in `example/Cu/`, under the `1.el-ph` and `2.ph-ph` directories.